 If a client finds itself in bankruptcy — whether as a debtor or a creditor — Eric can help there too.
 He has litigated multiple adversary proceedings on behalf of debtors and creditors in bankruptcy court, and he has successfully represented clients in bankruptcy appeals before federal district courts.
 Through his experience, Eric has become well versed in the unique laws and procedures that govern bankruptcy litigation, which allows him to work nimbly in circumstances when time is of the essence.

 Eric began his legal career as a law clerk to the Honorable Danny J. Boggs of the US Court of Appeals for the Sixth Circuit.
 While in law school, Eric served as a judicial intern for the Honorable Royce Lamberth of the US District Court for the District of Columbia and for the Honorable Sim Lake of the US District Court for the Southern District of Texas.

 - Appellate and Supreme Court litigation

 - Securities litigation and enforcement

 - Consumer finance litigation

 - Pharmaceutical and life sciences litigation

-- Prepared successful motion to dismiss for lender who was pled into third-party contract dispute on the eve of trial.
+- Prepared a successful motion to dismiss for a lender who was pled into third-party contract dispute on the eve of trial.
 Unable to respond to the motion, plaintiff voluntarily dismissed client in a matter of days.